flowershow/flowershow-app/content/blog/flowershow-cloud-custom-styles.md

   - flowershow-cloud
 ---

-This tutorial will guide you through the process of customizing your DataHub Cloud site's appearance using CSS.
+This tutorial will guide you through the process of customizing your Flowershow Cloud site's appearance using CSS.
 You'll learn how to create and use a custom CSS file to modify existing styles and add new styled components like a hero section.

 ## What You Can Achieve